-General diet tips for post-Whipple patients:
+General diet tips for post-Whipple patients

-Although the goal is for Whipple patients to be able to eat the same diet high in fruits and vegetables, whole grains and lean proteins recommended to all cancer patients, some will unfortunately struggle with diet issues while others will have no problems at all.
-There are however general diet tips and recipes for post-Whipple patients.
-Here are 5 of the most basic along with some recipe ideas to help get you through.
+Although the goal is for Whipple patients to be able to eat the same diet high in fruits and vegetables, whole grains, and lean proteins recommended to all cancer patients, some will, unfortunately, struggle with diet issues while others will have no problems at all.
+However, there are general diet tips and recipes for post-Whipple patients.
+Here are five of the most basic along with some recipe ideas to help get you through.

 - Ditch the idea of 3 squares and aim to eat little and often, around 5-6 times per day.
 Eat small, nutritious snacks in between meals and drink nutritious drinks.
 Remember to chew your food well.
 Try these small plates for small appetites

-- Initially avoid foods high in insoluble fiber, such as whole grains, as many patients find them hard to digest immediately post surgery
+- Initially avoid foods high in insoluble fiber, such as whole grains, as many patients find them hard to digest immediately post-surgery.

 - As you recover, it is a good idea to focus on adding back the foods you enjoy, one at a time.
 Keep a food diary to help you identify potential trigger foods, and let your RD know about any adverse effects you experience, and the foods connected to them.

-Common post-Whipple problems:
+Common post-Whipple problems